This Year’s Competitors

 Susanne started sand sculpting in 2003, while living in Utrecht and discovered that she loved creating sculptures.
 Susanne started her own sculpture company, working with materials such as snow, ice, foam and concrete.
 She travels around the world working on projects, taking part in events and competing.

-Edith van de Wetering & Wilfred Stijger, Netherlands
+Edith van de Wetering & Wilfred Stijger

 When Edith was young, she hated sand between her toes, but now she couldn’t live without it!
 Participating in the sand sculpture festival in Scheveningen (The Netherlands) started as a hobby but got out of control fast.
 Now she’s been traveling the world building sand, snow, and ice sculptures for over 15 years.